UniKlo/42-C-ssl/README.md

 echo 'foo' | md5 // is with '\n'

 04:
+md5 -sfoo -qsfoo
+md5 -sfoo -rqsfoo
+md5 -sfoo -sfoo
+md5 -sfoo test_foo.txt -qsfoo //does not work after file

 steps for md5:
-1. handle the flags
+1. handle the flags (kind of working, need to handle STDIN, STR, FILE)
-2. validate files (empty)
+2. validate files (empty) (DONE)
-3. open file, read file,
+3. open file, read file, (DONE)
-3.1 use gnl to count number of characters written,to get size in char (nbr of char * 4) 3.2 when lenght is less than 448, add to 448. more than 448, add to 512 then plus 448. the content of the file need to be stored in a str. add unsigned char 128 for start. then NULL
+3.1 use some variation of gnl to count number of characters written,to get size in char (nbr of char * 4) (counted char, but not bit) 3/15/19
+3.2 when lenght is less than 448, add to 448. more than 448, add to 512 then plus 448.
+the content of the file need to be stored in a str. add unsigned char 128 for start. then NULL